-The accounting policies of Reese Public Schools (the "School District") conform to U.S. generally accepted accounting principles (GAAP) as applicable to governmental units.
+The accounting policies of Coleman Community Schools (School District) conform to U.S. generally accepted accounting principles (GAAP) as applicable to governmental units.
 The following is a summary of the significant accounting policies used by the School District:

 Reporting Entity